-The construction of this paper is as follows.
-In Section \ref{sec:mcmc} we review the Markov chain Monte Carlo approach for testing the fitting of the log-linear models when observations are discrete random variables.
-The main results of this paper are given in Section \ref{sec:minimal-MB-2^p-1}.
-We show the minimal Markov basis for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$ for $p$ two-level factors can be constructed by square-free degree 2 elements.
+The organisation of this paper is as follows.
+In Section \ref{sec:mcmc}, we review the Markov chain Monte Carlo approach for testing the fit of log-linear models when observations are discrete random variables.
+The most important results are presented in Section \ref{sec:minimal-MB-2^p-1}.